ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     Reserved

 ## Relation to the LSB

-It is required that the current LSB spec is fully supported by the system.

-The API tries to make it possible to have RA function both as a normal LSB init script and a cluster-aware RA, but this is not required functionality.
+The RA API aims to make it possible for (but does not require) an RA to function as both an LSB-compliant init script and a cluster-aware RA.
-The RAs could however use the helper functions defined for LSB init scripts.
+RAs may use helper functions defined for LSB init scripts.

 ## RA meta data